 Skills and Careers

-The Natolin Language Service is active both before and during the academic year.
-In the summer, the Language Summer Academy is designed to cultivate confidence and competency in the classroom, particularly engaging students with the aim of bringing their level to the stated College of Europe minimum.
+The Languages and Intercultural Dialogue centre in Natolin is active both before and during the academic year.
+In the summer, the Summer Language Academy is designed to cultivate confidence and competency in the classroom, particularly engaging students with the aim of bringing their level to the stated College of Europe minimum.